Sheepdog2142/ParalaxContinued-KSRSS-SDI/README.md

 - **Performance Considerations**: Parallax’s terrain shaders can be demanding on hardware.
 Performance may suffer on lower-end PCs.
 - **Compatibility**: Make sure other visual mods are configured correctly to avoid conflicts with Parallax.
+- ** If you get a odd pink flickering its due to there being configs in the LegacyUpgrades folder.
+Make sure you delete anything inside of the file path GameData\Parallax\Exports\LegacyUpgrades

 ---